The 7 Best Places to Retire in Scotland

 Glenrothes boasts some of Scotland’s most beautiful landscapes and is famous for its historical past.
 With plenty of outdoor activities to try and great transport links across Scotland, Glenrothes offers the perfect later living and retirement location for outdoor lovers and thrill seekers.

 Glenrothes has seen the highest increase in popularity over the last year, with more people than ever before searching for ‘care homes in Glenrothes’.
-They’re in huge demand - with searches rising by 129% over the last 12 months.
+They’re in huge demand - with searches rising by 129%.

 4. Fraserburgh